Jan 13th, 2022

-When you believe you’re clairvoyant (and you’re stubborn), it’s exceptionally easy to burn bridges.
+When you believe you’re clairvoyant (and you’re stubborn - one of my less charming qualities), it’s exceptionally easy to burn bridges.

 You’re never going to take that job ever again.
 Or collaborate with that person.
 Or need that manager’s help.
 Or need a reference from that shitty project.
 Better to close the chapter and start fresh than to undertake the arduous process of solving a conflict, agreeing to disagree - or even parting on strained, but good, terms.

 At least, that’s what I used to think.
 I like clarity and I like tidiness.
 This preference for the organisational has spilt into my professional relationships, however, and turned out to be a substantial drawback.
 The magic crystal ball is more often wrong than not.